 When I began to write and think about self-compassion in 2015, the concept generated less interest than it does today.
 Self-compassion as a practice was becoming part of the mindfulness movement but outside that arena not much was heard about it.

-I think we all have a sense of suddenly finding ourselves in a harsher world in which leaders such as Trump don’t even pretend to be in any way kind.
+I think we all have a sense of suddenly finding ourselves in a harsher world in which strongman leaders don’t even pretend to be in any way kind.

 Of course the world was always a harsh place – maybe harsher than it is now – but we are less able to kid ourselves about this than we have ever been, thanks to the presence everywhere and at all times of both old and new media.

 So I think this drives us to seek the comfort of kindness both from others and from ourselves towards ourselves.

 The demands we place on ourselves also play a role in the desire for a little kindness in our own lives.